varunagg63/varunagg63.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Varun is an engineer student with particular interest in aerospace and automative engineering.
+excerpt: "Varun is an engineering student with particular interest in aerospace and automative engineering.
 He has completed a variety of projects that incorporate both design and fabrication elements."
 feature_row:
   - image_path: assets/img/Car.jpg
     title: "Formula Racing Car"